 If it’s warm enough to dine alfresco, do.
 Otherwise, nab a table by the window; the views are almost as mesmerising as the food.

-In homage to Frédéric, don Maje, Sandro and Claudie Pierlot; accessorise with classic jewellry and French insouciance.
+In homage to Frédéric, don Maje, Sandro and Claudie Pierlot; accessorise with classic jewellery and French insouciance.

 The cosy bar feels just like a friend’s home (if that friend was an art-savvy socialite with serious cocktail-shaking skills): sofas are grouped around a roaring fire, modern art hangs on every wall and soft jazz plays from the speakers.
 Cosy up on a armchair and order a Rosé Rosé Josephine, a heady mix of rosé wine, red-fruit crème and violet syrup.

-Breakfast is served every day from 7am to 10am.
+Breakfast is served from Monday to Friday from 7am to 10am.
+On Saturday and Sunday, it starts and ends 30 minutes later.
 Both restaurants have different opening times depending on the season – check with Smith24 Team for more details.

 Surrounded by 18th-century vineyards, Domaine de Fontenille is situated in the Luberon Natural Park, one of Provence’s most celebrated green spots.